Skip to Content

 The garland was hung right after Thanksgiving and I still had the fresh flower arrangements I put together for the dinner table.

 I pulled out the magnolia branches used in the arrangements and added those to the garland as well!
-The brown and green add a richness that makes the garland look more expensive.
+The brown and green magnolia leaves add a richness that makes the garland look more expensive.

 How to hang garland on your staircase for $20 with this DIY | Building Bluebird #christmasdecor #vintage #holiday

-Finally, I went through our Christmas bins and found a few red berry twigs and branch arrangements.
+Finally, I went through our Christmas stuff in bins and found a few red berry twigs and branch arrangements.

 I attached all of these faux branches to the garland, doing my best to fill in any thin areas and give them a consistent look throughout.